 • Is the retailer providing all the information?

-The air-rated core needs to be approximately 44% thicker than solid core products to have comparable strength.
+The air-rated core must be approximately 44% thicker than solid core products to have comparable strength.

 Raquel Billett